grinnell-cs/csc151-images/_labs/transforming-images.md

 The kitten image was downloaded from <http://public-photo.net/displayimage-2485.html>.
 Unfortunately, the site behind that URL has disappeared.
 Nonetheless, the kitten image lives on.

-This lab was newly written for 2024Sp, based on [a lab from 2017Sp](https://rebelsky.cs.grinnell.edu/~rebelsky/Courses/CSC151/2017S/labs/transforming-images-early-lab.html).
+This lab was newly written for Spring 2024, based on [a lab from Spring 2017](https://rebelsky.cs.grinnell.edu/~rebelsky/Courses/CSC151/2017S/labs/transforming-images-early-lab.html).
+It was updated somewhat in Spring 2025.